aaronchu415/SPY-VIX-TradingAlgo/README.md

 Quantopian utilizes the Zipline framework (https://github.com/quantopian/zipline).

+###### Setup:

+algo.py can be used directly on quantopian.com or through the Zipline API (http://www.zipline.io/appendix.html).
+If using zipline, proper data streams must be set up to get stock and backtesting data.
+Also some code moditifcation might need to be adopted to be used on Zipline.
+Also automatic deployment to live broker is not supported through zipline.

 ###### Summary:

 The algorithm try’s to estimate the existence of a daily VPR (VRP is a measure of excess volatility in the market).